National Front (UK): Sub-groups and propaganda output

 The NF formed various sub-groups.
 In 1974, it launched the NF Trade Unionists Association, and issued a short-lived trade unionist magazine, The British Worker.
 During the 1970s, it encouraged members to infiltrate other groups, such as the Hunt Saboteurs Association and ratepayers' and residents' associations, through which to promote the NF.
 In 1978, the party's directorate established a legal department to deal with the growing number of members being charged with inciting racial hatred under the 1976 Race Relations Act.
 Also in the 1970s, it formed a Student Association, and issued the student magazine Spark.
 The NF Student Association initially tried recruiting students at universities, but later refocused attention towards schools and sixth forms.
-In 1978 it launched the Young National Front (YNF): membership was restricted to 14 to 25 years olds.
+In 1978 it launched the Young National Front (YNF): membership was restricted to 14- to 25-year-olds.
 The YNF issued a newsletter, Bulldog, and organised a football competition between YNF teams.

 Are we gonna sit and let them come?

 Have they got the white man on the run?

 Multi-racial society is a mess.